-is a writer, producer, and documentary filmmaker whose films have screened at festivals around the world, including Annecy International Animated Film Festival, DOC NYC, and New Orleans Film Festival.
-She's been featured on CBS's The Doctors and in publications such as Variety, Cosmopolitan, and IndieWire.
-Her latest work has focused on raising awareness of pelvic floor dysfunction and chronic pelvic pain — from publishing essays in BUST Magazine and Refinery29 to producing her award-winning short animated film, “Tightly Wound,” which was acquired by Condé Nast.
-An advocate for sex-positive culture/society, Shelby recently presented a TED Talk titled, “Why We All Lose When We Talk About Virginity” which argued for a more sex-positive framework for early sexual experiences.
-Her producing credits include co-producer on the New York Times Op Doc, "To Be Queen" and associate producer on SISTER AIMEE, which premiered at Sundance Film Festival in 2019.
+is a writer, producer, and documentary filmmaker whose films have screened at festivals around the world, including Sundance Film Festival, SXSW, DOC NYC, and Annecy International Animated Film Festival.
+Her work has been featured on CBS's The Doctors and in publications such as Variety, Cosmopolitan, and IndieWire.
+Her producing credits include co-producer on the New York Times Op-Doc, "To Be Queen," (Tribeca Film Festival 2019), associate producer on Sister Aimee (Sundance Film Festival 2019), and producer on Faders Up: The John Aielli Experience (SXSW 2024).
+Her personal work focuses on raising awareness of pelvic floor dysfunction and chronic pelvic pain — from publishing essays in BUST Magazine and Refinery29 to producing her award-winning short animated film, “Tightly Wound.”
+“Tightly Wound” was acquired by Condé Nast and has 4 million views online.
+An advocate for a sex-positive culture/society, Shelby presented a TEDx Talk titled, “Why We All Lose When We Talk About Virginity,” which argues for a more sex-positive framework for early sexual experiences.
+Shelby also recently organized TEDxKoenigLane, a locally produced TED event in Austin, TX.

 Shelby has been a lecturer at The University of Texas at Austin and Texas State University.
 She is currently a producer at Blue Suitcase Productions and dance instructor at DivaDance Austin.